omarreis/vsop2013/planetfun/README.md

 ### tl;dr - *PlanetFun* is a 4d solar system simulation with augmented reality.
 Celestial object spheres are rigged to astronomical almanac, resulting in realistic positions and movements.

-*Download app for iOS or Android from your app store. search for "PlanetFun"*
+*Download app for iOS or Android from your app store. search for "PlanetFun" by "omarreis"*

 The app is developed in Pascal ( Delphi ).
 It uses standard Firemonkey 3d infrastructure.
 Tested on Windows, Android and iOS (currently Delphi 10.4.1)